On this page

-- look at all key features of your customer service and how it is delivered e.g. enquiries, orders, sales and packaging, deliveries etc
+- Look at all key features of your customer service and how it's delivered – such as enquiries, orders, sales and packaging, and deliveries.

-- maintain regular contact with your customers through email newsletters or other tools.
-Keep them up-to-date with new products and services, specials etc.
+- Maintain regular contact with your customers through email newsletters or other tools – keep them up-to-date with information such as new products and services, or specials.

 When reviewing your customer service:

-- understand what's important to your customers.
-Keep a database with details of purchases and orders to ensure you know what your customers want
+- understand what's important to your customers – keep a database with details of purchases and orders to make sure you know what your customers want

-- make sure you have a marketing strategy so you're using the right communication tools to reach your customers
+- be sure to have a marketing strategy in place so you're using the right communication tools to reach your customers

 - consider implementing a loyalty program to reward your regular customers.

 Review key business contracts

 Understanding your business contract responsibilities will ensure there are no surprises to your business operations that could result in interruptions and loss of revenue.